awebb1/shinybot/README.md

 # shinybot
-Using opencv and possibly input redirection for automated shiny hunting
+Using opencv and possibly input redirection with luma for automated shiny hunting